run N keyword values ...

-IMPORTANT NOTE: You might hope to specify a command that exits the run by jumping out of the loop, e.g.
+You might wish to specify a command that exits the run by jumping out of the loop, e.g.

 variable t equal temp run 10000 every 100 "if '$t < 300.0' then 'jump SELF afterrun'"

-Unfortunately this will not currently work.
+However, this will not work.
 The run command simply executes each command one at a time each time it pauses, then continues the run.
-You can replace the jump command with a simple quit command and cause LAMMPS to exit during the middle of a run when the condition is met.

 The option defaults are start = the current timestep, stop = current timestep + N, pre = yes, and post = yes.